incidental-complexity/raft/README.md

 Indicates that node 3 is the leader.

 ## Inter-node messages
-The Raft participants can send messages to each other with the following format, which is generally JSON preceded by a verb:
+The Raft participants can send messages to each other with the following format, which is generally JSON preceded by a verb.
+Note that anywhere a node is referenced (candidate, voter, leader, sender), it is via their node id, which is a 64 bit unsigned number.

 #### Command
 Set color to `(r,g,b)=(1,2,3)`: